drewhoskins/batch-orchestra/python/README.md

 or
     pipx install poetry

+Clone temporal-batch and pull the latest source.

-Then, with the temporal-batch repository cloned, run the following from the python directory:
+Then, run the following from the python directory:

     poetry install

 That loads all required dependencies.

-Then use pytest to run a test:
+Make sure temporal-server is running on localhost:7233 (the default) Then use pytest to run the tests:

-    poetry run pytest tests/process_page_test.py
+    poetry run pytest tests/

-Some tests require a local temporal server running.

-    TODO
+You may also run the sample.
+See its [README](./sample/README.md)